Aggregate Supply Definition

 Aggregate supply in an economy is calculated at a corresponding price level for a particular period of time.
 It is represented graphically by aggregate supply curve which defines the relationship between the goods that firms produce and the price levels at which they are provided.

 Aggregate supply can be classified into short-run supply and long-run supply.
-Short run aggregate supply is driven by price.
+The short-run aggregate supply is driven by price.
 When the demand for goods and services in an economy increases, there are relatively more buyers which affect the demand-supply equilibrium.
-This increases prices of the commodities as customers are willing to shell out more.
+This increases the prices of the commodities as customers are willing to shell out more.
 Firms respond to this by increasing supply to gain more profits.
 However, they can only increase supply till they reach the maximum capacity.
-In short term, the businesses can’t reach capacity overnight.
+In the short term, businesses can’t reach capacity overnight.
 For example, a company cannot buy a piece of land and start new plant operations to increase capacity.
 Such decisions take time and have an upfront cost involved.

 What Causes Shifts in Aggregate Supply?

 Aggregate supply is affected by production costs and operating costs of the business.
 Following are some of these factors:

 #1 – Change in Raw Material Costs

 The raw material is the most important input cost in the manufacturing cycle.
 Any change to these will directly impact the production costs.
 For example, if the price of the iron core increases the steel firms will be affected.
 Either the increased prices have to be passed to the customers or supply has to be reduced to maintain the same cost of production.

 Any increase or decrease in labor wages or labor availability will impact the production costs.
 For example, consider the example of auto major Maruti which had to shut down its plant for 2 months because of a labor strike.
 This not only decreased the supply of auto units but also increased per unit labor cost for the firm.